 The virus can enter the body during sex through the:

 You are also at risk if you have another sexually transmitted disease such as:

-as you are more susceptible to acquiring HIV infection during sex with an infected partner.
+These diseases make you are more susceptible to acquiring HIV infection during sex with an infected partner.

 HIV has not been found to spread through:

-Families of HIV-infected people have shown clearly that HIV is not spread through:
+Studies of families of HIV-infected people have shown clearly that HIV is not spread through:

 Casual Contact such as :